LBRYFoundation/lbryorg/pages/roadmap.md

 ---
 title : Roadmap
-subhead : The running wishlist and roadmap for the LBRY Foundation.🛣️ bg-image : "../img/foundation-background-art.png" layout : default permalink : /roadmap/
+subhead : The running wishlist and roadmap for the LBRY Foundation🛣️. bg-image : "../img/foundation-roadmap-background-art.png" layout : default permalink : /roadmap/
 ---